wdavidw/phyla/smartsense/server/start.coffee.md

 # Hortonworks Smartsense Start

+Run the command `./bin/ryba start -m ryba/smartsense/server` to start the Hortonworks SmartSense server using Ryba.

+    module.exports = header: 'HST Server Start', label_true: 'STARTED', handler: (options) ->

+## Service

-Start the Hortonworks SmartSense server.
-You can also start the server manually with the following command:
+Start the MongDB Config server.
+You can also start the server manually with one of the following commands:

 ```
 service hst-server start
+systemctl start hst-server
 ```

-    module.exports = header: 'HST Server Start', label_true: 'STARTED', handler: ->
       @service.start
         header: 'HST Server Start'
         name: 'hst-server'